Fire and rescue services

 To protect yourself against leptospirosis:

 Waterborne, foodborne, parasitic and other infectious diseases occur.
-These include scabies, influenza and conjunctivitis.
+These include:

 It's generally safe to drink tap water in towns.

-The standard of medical facilities in New Caledonia is high.
-However, search and rescue facilities are limited.
+The standard of medical facilities in New Caledonia is generally high, however medical services have been impacted by staff shortages, and you may experience delays.
+Search and rescue facilities are limited.
 The difficult terrain limits quick access.

 In the Southern Province: